Arkay-1248/Do-Not-Go-Gentle/Readme.md

   ## Preamble
 Animonculory Visual Overhaul (AVO) is designed as a base for your own modlist.
-Featuring graphical enhancements, mandatory bug fixes and tweaks, it is the perfect base to build upon.
+Featuring graphical enhancements, mandatory bug fixes and tweaks and method patching, it is the perfect base to build upon.
 AVO is made for Skyrim Special Edition Version 1.6.353 (also known as Anniversary Edition) and uses the .exe of that version as well.

   This work is licensed under a
 [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License][cc-by-nc-sa].